VoltLang/Website/doc/expressions.md

 # Expressions

-This document goes over the specific steps the compiler takes semantically process expressions.
+This document goes over the specific steps the compiler takes to semantically process expressions.
 The rest of the document will refer to the following snippet for its examples.